calcuis/simple-pixel-drawer/README.md

 Undo and Redo using `u` and `r`

-Save drawing (png): Press `s` to save the current drawing as drawing.png with a transparent background
+Save drawing (png): Press `p` to save the current drawing as drawing.png with a transparent background

 Save drawing (svg): Press `v` to save the current drawing as drawing.svg (experimental feature)